Industrial gaskets

 What is a gasket?

-A gasket is a material or combination of materials that is specifically designed to be fitted between two flanges to create a tight seal:
+A gasket is a material or combination of materials specifically designed to be fitted between two flanges to create a tightness that must be maintained:

-- prevent the ingress of dust, dirt, liquids and other contaminants
+- Prevent the ingress of dust, dirt, liquid and other contaminants

-- maintain a pressure or negative pressure in the space being packed
+- Maintain pressure or negative pressure in the space being packed

-Betech offers industrial gaskets according to international norms and standards, which are often used in repair and maintenance tasks but also in new constructions and installations.
+Betech offers industrial gaskets according to international norms and standards, often used in repair and maintenance applications but also in new constructions and plants.

 In addition to standardized solutions, Betech develops gaskets and seals according to unique customer specifications and material combinations.

-Specification and design is often done in close collaboration with machine builders and OEM industries with the aim of optimizing the entire application and thus the quality, lifetime and competitiveness of the product.
+Specification and design is often done in close collaboration with machine builders and OEM industries with the aim of optimizing the entire application and thus product quality, lifetime and competitiveness.

 During the development phase, our team of experienced consultants and product experts assist in optimizing material selection, product design and manufacturing methods.
-A few prototypes are quickly produced for development and testing.
+Single prototypes are quickly produced for development and testing.

 Supply and production

-In the supply and production line, our broad product portfolio and versatile production facilities allow us to consolidate all purchases in one place.
+In the supply and production line, our broad product portfolio and versatile production facilities allow you to gather all purchases in one place.

 Service period